johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

     installer script asks about your monitor resolution then modifies the configs in `Configurations` accordingly, but leaves `Original Configs` alone.
-Consequently, if you restore the configs from `Original Configs`, you might need to reapply your monitor resolution to the restoed configs using the [Configuration
+Consequently, if you restore the configs from `Original Configs`, you might need to reapply your monitor resolution to the restored configs using the [Configuration
     tool](customising-your-setup.md/#configuration-tool).